D4R60N/ChessUltimate/src/readMe.md

 T - turn

+# actions
+CREATE - create a unit

+REMOVE - remove a unit

 # example
 Ff+2:1.2 - Ff First file, +2 repetition with 2 spaces spacing, 1.2 from file with index 1 and 2.